 It was intended that reconstruction of a replacement tide gauge and GNSS sensor together with housings would commence immediately to be completed before the end of 2020.

-However with the restrictions on travel due to COVID, this will now not happen until 2021.
+However with the restrictions on travel due to COVID, this has been deferred for the foreseeable future.